BadenLab/LED-Zappelin/README.md

 We presented full field steps of red, green, blue and UV light to the fish eye (respectively 567, 480, 420 and 365nm), and recorded evoked calcium signals as a readout of synaptic activity.
 We observed spectrally different tunings from distinct bipolar cell terminals  without detectable stimulus artefact across the scan.

 <img align="center" src="https://github.com/BadenLab/Tetra-Chromatic-Stimulator/blob/master/Images/Fig8.png">
+<h5 align="justify"> a) Overview of the setup described for the visual stimulation experiment performed on the tetrachromatic zebrafish. b) Drawing of the larval zebrafish retina highlighting the IPL. c) 2 photon scan field of the IPL with regions-of-interest marked by red circles.
+The 64x32 pixel image was obtained by at 1ms scan rate. d) Ca²⁺ traces (mean traces in black, n=5 trials in grey) in response to consecutive red, green, blue and UV On/Off flashes. e) Trigger timing recorded by the DAQ highlighting its accuracy over time with a precision of 0.1µs. t(n+1) = t(n) + T, where “t” is the recorded trigger time and “T” the trigger period. </5>

 ***